Study in BULGARIA with YES Abroad!

 For more information, visit CIA World Factbook.

-With a presence in Bulgaria since 2008, American Councils is able to draw on strong local connections, and deep understanding of the intercultural, health, safety, and security issues.
-Prior to departure and upon arrival, students attend a number of information and safety briefings by American Councils staff.
+With a presence in Bulgaria since 2008, American Councils is able to draw on strong local connections and deep understanding of the intercultural, health, safety, and security issues.
+Prior to departure and upon arrival, students attend an number of informational and safety briefings by American Councils staff.
 They will also have a security briefing by the U.S. Embassy’s Security Office and will be given assistance in registering with the Embassy to receive travel alerts.
 American Councils works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
 YES Abroad students are covered by medical as well as Political and Security Evacuation Insurance.
 Students will have access to a 24-hour emergency number and our staff members are thoroughly trained.
 Each student will be given a cell phone upon arrival, and will be given the contact number for their local support representative and his/her local American Councils office.
 In the case of an emergency, a Duty Officer is on-call 24/7 in both Bulgaria and the United States.
 This number is made available to both students and their parents while on program.
 For further in information on Bulgaria visit the U.S. Department of State's website.

 Participants will have the opportunity to take part in various activities to increase their interaction with local peers in Bulgaria.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of possible enrichment activities include: